docsifyjs/docsify/docs/embed-files.md

 - **Gist ID** - e.g. `c2bece08f27c4277001f123898d16a7c`
 - **Filename** - choose any valid filename in the gist e.g. `instructions.md`

-Now you can create the _raw gist URL_ for the file on the `gist.githubusercontent.com` domain.
+Now you have to build the _raw gist URL_ for the target file on the `gist.githubusercontent.com` domain.

 For example:

 - https://gist.githubusercontent.com/docsify/c2bece08f27c4277001f123898d16a7c/raw/instructions.md

+?> Alternatively, you can get a raw gist URL directly from a gist by clicking the _Raw_ button on a gist file.
+But if you use that value, just be sure to **remove** the revision number between `raw/` and the filename so that the URL matches the pattern above instead.
+Otherwise your embedded gist will **not** show the latest content when the gist is updated.

-Continue with one of the the sections below to actually embed the gist on a Docsify page.
+Continue with one of the sections below to embed the gist on a Docsify page.

-### Render markdown content from gist
+### Render markdown content from a gist

-Embed markdown content on your Docsify page.
-This is a great way to embed content seemlessly without an external link, whether the gist was created by yourself or another account.
+This is a great way to embed content **seamlessly** in your docs, without sending someone to an external link.
+This approach is well-suited to reusing a gist of say installation instructions across doc sites of multiple repos.

+?> This approach works equally well with a gist owned by your account or by someone else.

 Here is the format: